papermerge/documentation/docs/setup/docker.md

 For complete setup you need to start one or multiple workers.
 Worker is the component which, among other things, performs OCR.

-Here is minimal docker compose file with web ui and one worker:
+Here is minimal docker compose file with web UI and one worker:

 ```
   version: "3.9"